This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Vegan Salisbury Steak: Use a plant-based meat alternative and vegan Worcestershire sauce.
-For the gravy, opt for vegetable broth and vegan sour cream.
+• Vegan Salisbury Steak: Use a plant-based meat substitute and vegan Worcestershire sauce.
+Swap the beef broth for vegetable broth and use vegan sour cream in the gravy.

-• Spicy Twist: Add a dash of cayenne pepper or some sliced jalapeños to the beef mixture for a spicy kick.
+• Spicy Version: Mix in a pinch of cayenne pepper or sliced jalapeños for extra heat.

-• Mushroom Overload: Love mushrooms?
-Double the quantity in the gravy for a more mushroom-forward flavor.
+• Extra Mushrooms: Double the mushrooms in the gravy if you want a stronger mushroom flavor.

 How To Make Salisbury Steak